 An Adventure for Tom & John

-Back in the late 1800's or early 1900's, about a hundred years ago, two little boys, brothers, were growing up on a farm in the boothills of Southern Illinois.
+Back in the late 1800's or early 1900's, over a hundred years ago, two little boys, brothers, were growing up on a farm in the boothills of Southern Illinois.

 Tom was 8 years old, and his brother John was nine.

 was a beautiful Saturday afternoon in the fall of the year, and the boys

 had asked permission to go fishing.
 Their Ma had told them they could go,

 provided they promised to be home well before dark.
 The boys needed time

 to get their chores done before the family sat down to eat their supper.

 |Neither Tom nor John had a watch (kids didn't own their own watches back then, you know), but fortunately, their parents had taught them how to look up in the sky, see where the sun was at the moment, and tell time that way.|

 |The boys knew the sun generally came up in the East around six AM, went down in the Western sky around six PM.
 When the sun was directly overhead, it was around 12 noon, the hottest part of the day.
 A good time to sit in the shade and have lunch.||